eyecan-ai/pipelime-python/docs/basics/entities.md

 - Images, supporting some of the most commonly used formats: `BmpImageItem`, `PngImageItem`, `JpegImageItem`, `TiffImageItem`
 - Structured metadata: `JsonMetadataItem`, `YamlMetadataItem`, `TomlMetadataItem`
 - Numpy tensors: `NpyNumpyItem`, `TxtNumpyItem`
 - Generic pickle encoded python objects: `PickleItem`
 - Non-structured binary data: `BinaryItem`

+Note that `TiffImageItem` may indeed manage any kind of multi-dimensional numpy array.
-We plan to extend the list of all supported item types and formats in the future.
+We plan to extend the list of all supported item types and formats in the future, but in the meantime you are free to create and register your own items.

 ## Samples

-Most commonly, a dataset is contrived of multiple types of items for each observation, for example, consider a visual segmentation dataset with rgb images, ground-truth binary masks and classification labels.
-When you access an rgb image, you may also need to access its corresponding binary mask or its classification label, so it makes sense to consider that triplet as a single entity, which we call "Sample", containing the three items.
+Usually, a dataset comprises multiple types of items for each observation.
+For example, consider a visual segmentation dataset with rgb images, ground-truth binary masks and classification labels.
+When you access an rgb image, you may also need to access its corresponding binary mask or its classification label, so it makes sense to consider that triplet as a single entity, which we call *Sample*, containing the three items.

-Samples are a collection of items, they behave as a python dictionary, mapping string keys to their corresponding item.
-Beside the plain mapping methods, they provide some utilities for:
+Samples are collections of items, they behave as a python dictionary, mapping string keys to their corresponding items.
+Beside the plain mapping methods, they provide some utilities for, e.g.:

 - Validation
-- Deep access (in pydash fashion)
+- Deep access (in [pydash](https://pydash.readthedocs.io/en/latest/deeppath.html) fashion)
-- Key manipulation (key change / renaming / duplication)
+- Key manipulation (change / rename / duplicate)

 ## Samples Sequences

 A sample sequence is the entity representing a full dataset, consisting of an ordered sequence of samples.
-It behaves as a plain python sequence, plus some utility methods for:
+It behaves as a python list, plus some utility methods for, e.g.:

 - Validation
 - Disk or Remote I/O
 - Manipulation
+- Data pipelining